rafael-g-depaulo/obsidian-vault/RPG/R20/Rest.md

 | 2     | Exceptional Condition | level\*2    | level\*3    | 12 hours | recovers 2 levels |
 | -     | Full Reset            | 100%        | 100%        | 1 week   | fully recovers    |

-**Bad Condition Rest.** At the end of the rest you must pass a CON save (DC: Rest DC) or gain 1 level of Exaustion.
+**Bad Condition Rest.** At the end of the rest you must pass a CON save (DC: Rest DC) or gain 1 level of Exhaustion.
 Gain +1 level for every 5 below the CD.

 #### Descriptions and examples of resting conditions
 - **Bad Condition**: Sleeping outdoors without proper equipment and on an empty stomach doesn't give the body, mind and soul the ease and support to properly recover.
 Takes 5 hours.
-- **Normal Condition**: Sleeping outdoors in a sleeping bag and doing a nightwatch rotation shift is enough to give a moment of rest and recovery.
+- **Normal Condition**: Sleeping outdoors in a sleeping bag and doing a night-watch rotation shift is enough to give a moment of rest and recovery.
 Takes 8 hours.
 - **Good Condition**: Having hearty meal, not taking night watch, sleeping in a cozy tent or next to a warm fire for a long time really makes a difference out there in the wild.
 Takes 8 hours.
 - **Exceptional Condition**: Having a feast, not taking night watch, sleeping in a warm and comfortable condition reinvigorates someone's spirits entirely!
 Takes 12 hours.
 - **Full Reset**: Completely recover's a character's HP & MP, and removes any debilitating conditions except for diseases and curses.
 Takes 1 week of rest with no adverse conditions (having time off in a Town in between adventures).
 Recovers fully from exhaustion.